 Question: Yangki, I like your approach and agree with much of what you say.
 But I have also been reading other sites that say it’s better to give him space so he misses you because it’s human nature to idealize what we don’t have.
 If he misses you when you’re not there he will realize how much you mean to him.

 We all have our different attitudes and beliefs about relationships and life and people in general.
-Somethings we believe without questioning or testing the validity of a belief, like the belief that “if he misses you when you’re not there he will realize how much you mean to him” or “treat them mean keep them keen” or “men want what they can’t have” etc.
+Somethings we believe without questioning or testing the validity of a belief, for example the belief that “if he misses you when you’re not there he will realize how much you mean to him” or “treat them mean keep them keen” or “men want what they can’t have” etc.

 It’s up to you to decide what makes more sense to you and what you believe is how you want to love or be loved.